TinosNitso/VanityTXID-Plugin/README.md

 Windows users can compare 64-bit to 32-bit performance by replacing all binaries manually from the zip.
 64-bit binaries were 12% faster in a test (1.95/1.74).

 v1.6.0: SHA256 Checksum: **00003449a1e19a94d82dc7185c1845802c6c3c8aebd67e8083243f5415d9dde1** (0.4 kH/s · 7 mins)
 - VanityHash, now included, allows vanity checksums for any file.
 Try it out!
-The plugin's .zip's checksum now starts with 000.
+The plugin's .zip's checksum now starts with 0000.
 This allows vanity checksums for Token Documents, BFP uploads, etc. Drag & drop file may be in the next version.
-An 8B nonce is appended to the end of each file.
+An 8B nonce is appended to the end of the file.
 - Button icons.
 Address generator MessageBox improved.
 No nonce for CashAddr Pattern 'P' (same as 'p').
 - In C++, 'goto Finish' moved to better place.
 - As usual please restart EC during update (re-install).